-N. WHEREAS, Riverine habitats and ecosystem functions along Central Valley rivers have been degraded over time.
-Upstream reservoirs further altered the natural hydrology, and levees constructed adjacent to the active channel hydraulically severed millions of acres of floodplain habitat from rivers that were essential for fish and wildlife now actively protected under State and federal law.
-Roughly four percent of the historical riparian forests that once lined valley streams remain today.
-Much of this remaining habitat is growing on, within, or close to facilities of the State Plan of Flood Control (SPFC); and
+O. WHEREAS, Riverine habitats and ecosystem functions along Central Valley rivers have been degraded over time.
+Upstream reservoirs further altered the natural hydrology, and levees constructed adjacent to the active channel hydraulically severed millions of acres of floodplain

-LEVEE REQUIREMENTS FOR URBAN AREAS:
+LEVEE REQUIREMENTS: